 ‘Second, Aboriginal and Torres Strait Islander LGBTI people have helped, in no small measure and by their personal and political examples, to build the community and the organisations we have today; and long may they continue to do so.
 They face severe and ongoing discrimination and oppression and we want our “welcome mat” to have a specific “hello” for them.

-‘Third, it is clear that the proportion of non-Anglo-Saxon people involved in our community and its organisations is substantially lower than their proportion in the general population.
+‘Third, it is clear that the proportion of Aboriginal and Torres Strait Islander peoples and people of color involved in our community and its organisations is substantially lower than their proportion in the general population.
 We need to constantly remind ourselves the benefits it provides us are not enjoyed by many others, and we need to send signals we want this to change.’

 For further information: